-Vermicomposting, or using worms to create compost, is an excellent way to turn yard waste and leftover plant matter into a useful soil additive.
-Vermicompost, also known as worm castings or worm poop, is a nutrient-rich material that benefits flower and garden beds.
+Vermicomposting, or using worms to create compost, is an excellent way to turn yard waste and leftover plant matter into a useful soil amendment.
+Vermicompost, also known as worm castings or worm poop, is a nutrient-rich material that benefits flower beds and garden beds.
 Worm castings are completely organic and can be used in garden beds, raised beds and even container gardens.
 If done properly, vermicompost doesn't stink or attract insects and vermin; in fact, you can even keep worm compost bins indoors if you're not too squeamish.

 Video of the Day

 The bin should be out of direct sunlight and ideally protected from strong winds and rain as well.
 Heavy rains and puddling could cause excess water to get into a bin set on the ground, making it more difficult for the worms to survive and thrive.
 Scope out suitable locations for a worm bin before buying or building one for best results.
 That way, once you've prepped the bin with worm bedding, you can set it in its new location and add the worms rather than moving a full bin around after the fact looking for a good location.

 The Best Worms for Vermicomposting

 Not every type of worm found in the yard is good for vermicompost projects.
 Earthworms and night crawlers found in yards like to burrow deep within the soil, usually at depths far greater than the average worm bin.
 They also get the nutrition they need from the soil and don't eat enough garden waste to make them good composting worms.
 Common earthworms or night crawlers are excellent at aerating the soil, however, so they're great to have around the yard and garden.